Skip to content

 • Domain errors and validated identifier newtypes

-See the Entity Catalog for the complete auto-generated inventory.
+See the Entity Catalog for the auto-generated inventory and Domain Rules for the invariants.

 Use cases and service trait abstractions.
 Each use case is a single-purpose struct following the file-per-use-case pattern: